Cooking Mama (video game): Reception

-The DS version received "average" reviews according to video game review aggregator Metacritic.
+The DS version received "mixed or average" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of all four sevens, for a total of 28 out of 40.

 411Mania gave it a score of 7.5 out of 10, saying that "At $19.99 this makes yet another quality and affordable title for the Nintendo DS library."
 Detroit Free Press also gave it a score of three stars out of four, calling it "a game best played in small bursts.
 It's perfect for waiting in line or during road trips."
 However, The Sydney Morning Herald gave it a score of three stars out of five and said it was "A lot of fun but unlikely to satisfy your gaming appetite."

 The original Cooking Mama sold more than 500,000 copies in the United States as of August 15, 2007, and sold more than 1 million copies in PAL regions.
 It received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.

 As of January 30, 2008, the Cooking Mama series sold more than 2.6 million copies worldwide.
 Majesco also credited it, among other games, for an increase in revenue in early 2007.
 By May 2009, over four million copies of the series were sold in North America.
 Miley Cyrus was found to be a huge fan of the game, and even gained a large number of fans due to how much she enjoys it.